Fright Night 2: New Blood: Plot

-It is revealed that Gerri must bathe in the blood of a "new moon virgin" to withstand sunlight.
+It is revealed that Gerri must bathe in the blood of a virgin born at midnight under a blood moon to withstand sunlight.
 In order to complete the ritual any witnesses must be killed; Gerri therefore must force Amy to kill Charley.
 Peter returns to the strip club and is attacked by Ed.
 Ed, a fan of Vincent's show, is disillusioned by Peter's disbelief in vampires and fraudulent claim to be a vampire hunter.
 Peter uses a crucifix tattoo on his torso to drive Ed away.

 Peter arms Charley with wooden stakes, holy water, and garlic and sends him to kill Gerri before the sun rises and rescue Amy.
 Upon entering the castle, Ed attacks Charley.
 Charley forces him to ingest the holy water, causing him to explode.

 Charley is grabbed by Gerri and forced into a massive bathing pit where Amy awaits him.
 She bites Charley, turning him into a vampire.
 Before she can kill him and complete Gerri's ritual, Charley stakes himself, incapacitating Amy.
 He does not stake his heart, however, and his wound heals.
 Peter arrives and stakes Gerri, but he misses her heart, and she pursues him through the castle.
 Charley emits a high-powered screech that shatters all of the windows, allowing the sunlight to enter and dissolve Gerri.

 With the master vampire destroyed, Charley and Amy revert to their human forms.
 Reconciling, they share a kiss.